11/Txtris/README.md

 2. [Download ngrok](https://ngrok.com/download)
 3. Create a free [Twilio account](https://www.twilio.com/try-twilio)
 4. Run ngrok with `./ngrok http 8080`
-5. Configure twilio's SMS webhook within your twilio dashboard withn the generated forwarding address from ngrok. `<forwarding address>/sms` [(Link to tutorial)](https://www.twilio.com/blog/2017/03/building-python-web-apps-with-flask.html)
+5. Configure twilio's SMS webhook within your twilio dashboard using the generated forwarding address from ngrok. `<forwarding address>/sms` [(Link to tutorial)](https://www.twilio.com/blog/2017/03/building-python-web-apps-with-flask.html)
 6. In another terminal instance, run the python server with `python3 server.py`
 7. Launch your emulator and Tetris rom file
 8. Load the lua script in your emulator